amcrabtree/pub-rag/README.md

 ### Query

 Now you can run the query script.
-For example:
+Note that it pulls publication text from the `test/corpus` folder.

 ```sh
 python $MY_GIT_DIR/run_pub_rag.py \